Rose Norman: Finding Lesbian Community in Alabama

 MM: How did that go?

 I had three younger siblings who stayed in the integrated school for another eight years.
 My brother, who is eight years younger than I, was in the last class to graduate from Lowndes County High School.
 The building is now Lowndes County Middle School.
-After that, my youngest sister went to the private school in Greenville, a much larger town in the next county.
-I don’t know the details of what was happening then, but my parents didn’t think our school was safe any longer.
-I don’t think they thought much of the quality of Fort Deposit Academy either.
-It lasted until 1986.
+After that, my youngest sister went to private schools, first in Fort Deposit, then in nearby Greenville.
+I don’t know the details of what was happening then, but my parents didn’t think our public school was safe any longer.
+Fort Deposit Academy lasted until 1986.
 By then, I was gone.
 In fact, I never intended to come back to Alabama.
 I just wanted to get out.

 Railroad tracks in foreground, railroad depot, and store in background